lemonnikki/aspi/RESEND_SETUP.md

 ## Current Issue

-The contact and career forms are not sending emails because:
+The contact forms are not sending emails because:
 1. No valid Resend API key is configured
 2. Environment variables are missing